HenriquesLab/mAIcrobe/docs/user-guide/cell-classification.md

  - **1 pre-trained model** for *E. coli* antibiotic phenotyping
  - **Support for user-trained custom models**

+### 🔬 How It Works

+The classification model is a CNN implemented in TensorFlow/Keras.
+The architecture was previously described in the [eHooke publication](https://www.cambridge.org/core/journals/biological-imaging/article/ehooke-a-tool-for-automated-image-analysis-of-spherical-bacteria-based-on-cell-cycle-progression/8A379B5479A59FFBFD7D0A346C5FD7CC?utm_campaign=shareaholic&utm_medium=copy_link&utm_source=bookmark).
+Classification is performed at the single-cell level using cropped images extracted from segmented cells.

+For each cell, the following preprocessing steps are applied before feeding it to the model:

+- Crops the cell with a small margin (user defined and model dependent but defaults to 5 px).

+- Masks the crop by the cell shape defined by the label and rescales intensities to [0, 1].

+- Pads the crop with zero to a square shape (final shape model dependent).

+- Resizes images to 100×100.
+If two channels, concatenates the channels side‑by‑side into a 100×200 image.

 ---

 ## 🔬 Pre-trained Models